 Economic Significance

-- Rocks are vital to various industries, including construction, manufacturing, and mining.
-Quarrying and mining provide materials for infrastructure, tools, and machinery.
+- Industries revolve around rocks in one way or another: construction, manufacturing, and mining.
+Quarrying and mining activities give us materials for the infrastructure, tools, and machinery.

 Aesthetic and Cultural Importance